brapifra/brapifra/README.md

 For example, my extension [vscode-phpserver](https://github.com/brapifra/vscode-phpserver) has over 300K downloads!

 #### 💬 Ask me about orienteering, testing or startups
 Or whatever you can think of.
-I like learning new things :D
+I like learning new things.

 #### 🐮 Fun fact: I know how to milk a cow and drive a tractor
-And I won't hesitate to do it if necessary.
+And I won't hesitate to use those skills!